Network Performance Measurement Parameters

 Jitter

 Jitter is defined as the variation in time delay for the data packets sent over a network.
 This variable represents an identified disruption in the normal sequencing of data packets.
 Jitter is related to latency since the jitter manifests itself in increased or uneven latency between data packets, which can disrupt network performance and lead to packet loss and network congestion.
+Although some level of jitter is to be expected and can usually be tolerated, quantifying network jitter is an important aspect of comprehensive network performance measurement.Latency vs. Throughput

 While the concepts of throughput and bandwidth are sometimes misunderstood, the same confusion is common between the terms latency and throughput.
-Although these parameters are closely related, it is important to understand the difference between the two.
+Although these parameters are closely related, it is important to understand the difference between the two.- Latency: Measurement of the delay in transfer time.

 - Throughput: Measurement of actual system performance, quantified in terms of data transfer over a given time.